keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 ### The Back Panels

-The paintings in the back panels, or, the exterior panels are relatively simpler and sparse.
+The paintings in the back panels, or, the exterior panels are relatively simple and sparse.
 It was dark in the room, so I couldn't get good shots of the back panels, nevertheless:

 ![back-panel-1](assets/img/back-panel-1.jpg){: .w-25 .normal }